Burzio's generalization: Theta role assignment

 This is important in the context of Burzio's generalization because it requires that all arguments must take a theta role and all theta roles must be assigned.
-This means that if a verb has a theta role to assign it must assign it.
+This means that if a verb has a theta role to assign, it must assign it.

-Theta Role Assignment (1980's to 2000)
+Theta role assignment hypothesis developments

-In the 1980s, when Burzio was formulating this generalization; it was understood that the verb assigned the theta role to the subject.
-Since then, in light of new data such as idiom formation, it is now hypothesized that Voice Phrase assigns the theta role to the subject, and not the verb.
-In this article we have adopted that the verb assigns the theta role as it was when Burzio was formulating his generalization.
+In the 1980s, when Burzio was formulating this generalization, it was understood that the verb assigned the theta role to the subject.
+Since then, however, in light of new data such as idiom formation, it is now hypothesized that voice phrase assigns the theta role to the subject and not the verb.
+In this article, it has been adopted that the verb assigns the theta role as it was when Burzio was formulating his generalization.